dnarain/cdp-aws/README.md

 I've placed each in its own directory as they're designed to run independent of each other.
 We currently have:
 - VPC/ - Terraform to create the VPC structure that is needed for the CCM/Private IPs feature to work
-- IAM/ - Terraform to create IAM Policies & Roles ras per [CDP documentation](https://docs.cloudera.com/management-console/cloud/environments/topics/mc-idbroker-minimum-setup.html)
+- IAM/ - Terraform to create IAM Policies & Roles as per [CDP documentation](https://docs.cloudera.com/management-console/cloud/environments/topics/mc-idbroker-minimum-setup.html)

 How to use